aaquib90/livequest/README.md

 - `/dashboard` lists every liveblog with folder filters, privacy states, and status chips so you can archive, complete, or delete coverage quickly.
 - Create new liveblogs with templates, default sponsors, and folder assignment directly from the `CreateLiveblogDialog`.
 - Each Livequest ships with four workspaces (`ManageTabs`):
-  - **Coverage**: Keyboard-first composer with autosave, pinning, sponsor assignment, media uploads, and voice dictation backed by OpenAI transcription.
+  - **Coverage**: Keyboard-first composer with autosave, pinning, sponsor assignment, and media uploads.
   - **Planner**: Draft, schedule, or queue updates.
 Publishing fires Discord broadcasts and optional push notifications.
   - **Analytics**: Real-time uniques, starts, session concurrency, and 24h trends from `viewer_pings` and `analytics_events`.
   - **Sponsors**: Manage reusable sponsor slots, flight windows, creative assets, and live CTR metrics.